This post has been moved to the new Virology Down Under platform on Wordpress.

 The impression I got was that the professionals are not thought of as having the same skin in the game - their own families, lives and children - as do "the public".

-• If you write about scientists who try and engage with the public, maybe think more deeply about the term "science communication".
+Do some of our science and medical doctors need to humanise more, at least in this space? - If you write about scientists who try and engage with the public, maybe think more deeply about the term "science communication".
 Currently it seems to cover everything that comes out of the mouth/keyboard of a scientist.
 Its too broad.
 How about adding some more terms?
 What about Science Interpretation?
 Science Engagement?
 If you paint all science communication as coming from a place of arrogance and control, you paint every scientist, even those who honestly try to do better, as arrogant and controlling.

 That's some poor research right there.

-It's also a tone that is likely to discourage other scientists out of their highly competitive, poorly funded, stressful, depressing, abusive, overcrowded, biased, "cosy little bubble and make an effort to reach people where they are, where they are confused and hurting; where the need"
+It's also a tone that is likely to discourage other scientists out of theirhighly competitive, poorly funded, stressful, depressing, abusive, overcrowded, biased,"cosy little bubble and make an effort to reach people where they are, where they are confused and hurting; where the need"

 Of course, if we do seek out people who seem confused, there is no guarantee we'll be able to get a word in edgewise.
 That does make being a tribal and supercilious git all the more challenging.
 But it's what we scientists excel out.
 Right?